Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Our Approach

 \subsection{Likelihood Hysteretic IQN (LH-IQN)}

-Distributed Q-Learning \cite{lauer2000algorithm} is an overly optimistic method which completely ignores negative updates and is considered a maximization approach.
-Distributed Q-Learning yields policies that pursue maximum possible reward and is robust in fostering cooperation, but gullible to domain stochasticity (e.g. high reward at low probability).
-Hysteretic Learning \cite{matignon2007hysteretic} acknowledges low returns in a delayed fashion, by updating value estimations at a slower rate when decreasing.
-Hysteretic approaches show strong performance in both tabular and deep learning evaluations, yet fail to delay value estimations synchronously across state-action space.
-Leniency \cite{panait2006lenient} address this issue by recording temperature values in the state-action space.
-Temperature values control the negative update probability, which decrease when update happens to the corresponding state-action pair.
-However, when applied in large or continuous state and action spaces, not only is state-action encoding required for computational tractability, extra care is required for scheduling the temperature \cite{palmer2018lenient}; Palmer et al. found it necessary to apply temperature folding techniques to prevent the temperature from prematurely extinguishing.
+Hysteretic Learning \cite{matignon2007hysteretic} incorporates low returns in a delayed fashion, by updating value estimations at a slower rate when decreasing.
+Hysteretic approaches show strong performance in both tabular and deep learning evaluations, yet fail to delay value estimations synchronously across the state-action space.
+Leniency \cite{panait2006lenient} addresses this issue by recording temperature values in the state-action space.
+Temperature values control the negative update probability, which decrease when an update happens to the corresponding state-action pair.
+However, when applied in large or continuous state and action spaces, not only is state-action encoding required for computational tractability, but extra care is required for scheduling the temperature \cite{palmer2018lenient}; Palmer et al.~found it necessary to apply temperature folding techniques to prevent the temperature from prematurely extinguishing.

 To combat these issues, we introduce Likelihood Hysteretic IQN (LH-IQN) which incorporates TDL with hysteretic learning.
-Theoretically, LH-IQN is able to automatically schedule the amount of leniency applied in the state-action space without careful tuning of temperature values thanks to state-action specific TDL measurements.
-While deep hysteretic learning uses $0 < \beta <\alpha \leq 1$ to scale learning rates, LH-IQN uses the $max$ of $\beta$ and TDL as the {\it decrease rate}.
+Intuitively, LH-IQN is able to automatically schedule the amount of leniency applied in the state-action space without careful tuning of temperature values thanks to state-action specific TDL measurements.
+While deep hysteretic learning uses $0 < \beta <\alpha \leq 1$ to scale learning rates, our LH-IQN uses the $max$ of $\beta$ and TDL as the {\it decrease rate}.
 More specifically, the learning rate $\mu_t$ is given by:

-where $\bar \mu$ is a base learning rate suitable for learning the task and network architecture assuming stationary environment (e.g. 0.001).
+where $\bar \mu$ is a base learning rate suitable for learning assuming a stationary environment (e.g. 0.001), $l_{t_{1:M^{\prime}},d_{1:M}}$ is the likelihood defined in Section \ref{sec:tdl} and $\delta^{\tau,\tau^{\prime}}_t$ is the TD error defined in Section \ref{sec:IQN}.
 To explore the effect of likelihood and hysteresis during evaluation, we also define L-IQN as an IQN architecture which only uses TDL $l_{t_{1:M^{\prime}},d_{1:M}}$ as the decrease rate, and H-IQN which only uses $\beta$ as the decrease rate.
 Empirically, $\beta$ ranging from $0.2$ to $0.4$ yields high performance.

 Since TDL generally increases as the network trains toward consistency, the amount of optimism/overestimation added by hysteretic updates is reduced over time, which is analogous to leniency.
 The key difference is that for domain non-stationarity (caused by stochasticity and/or shifts in teammate policies), which remains unpredictable forever, TDL remains small, effectively employing a low learning rate toward such transitions.